Metaswitch/clearwater-docker/README.md

             docker push path_to_your_repo/clearwater/$i:latest
         done

 - Create an `env-vars` config map.
   - At a minimum this must include a ZONE key set to the domain of your Kubernetes cluster e.g. `default.svc.cluster.local`
   - It may also include an ADDITIONAL_SHARED_CONFIG key whose value includes additional shared config settings that you want to use.
 E.g. this can be used to specify an HSS domain to use.
 Multiple settings should be separated with `\\n`

   e.g. `kubectl create configmap env-vars --from-literal=ZONE=default.svc.cluster.local --from-literal=ADDITIONAL_SHARED_CONFIG=hss_domain=example.com\\nother_setting=something_else`

 - Update the Kubernetes yaml to match your deployment.

   - In each file ending depl.yaml you will need to replace {{REPO}} with the path to the repository that you pushed your images to

   - Decide how you want to access Bono and Ellis from outside of the cluster.

-    - By default, all components are exposed as headless services, including Bono and Ellis; we assume that you have direct connectivity to your pod IP addresses, and have set up DNS such that the internal kubernetes DNS records are also accessible.
-If this is not the case, you can modify the Bono and Ellis service yaml configuration files to expose them as NodePort services, or through the use of a load balancer.
-The section below gives some suggestions on how this can be set up, but specific configuration will depend on the platform in use.
+    The default configuration assumes that you have configured your network such that your SIP endpoints (and whatever devices you will access Ellis from) can
+    - connect directly to the IP addresses that Kubernetes assigns to your pods
+    - resolve interal kubernetes DNS records (typically as a result of an external DNS server delegating requests for the appropriate domain to the Kubernetes DNS service)

+    If this is the case then you do not need to make any changes here.
+SIP devices can register with bono.<ZONE>:5060 and the Ellis provisioning interface can be accessed at http://ellis.<ZONE>.
+If these requirements are not met then you will need to arrange alternative means to access Bono and Ellis -- see below for an example of how this can be done on e.g. GKE.

 #### Alternative configuration for exposing Bono and Ellis services

+If the above requirements are not met (external devices cannot resolve Kubernetes DNS entries and/or cannot directly access pod IP addresses) then an alternative mechanism must be used to access Ellis and Bono.

+  - To expose Ellis, you can simply set it up as a NodePort service:
+    - Replace `clusterIP: None` in ellis-svc.yaml with `type: NodePort`, and add a line to the "http" port configuration specifying `nodePort: <port number>`
+    - Depending on your platform you may need to manually create a firewall rule to allow access to this port.
+E.g. on GKE this can be done from the command line using gcloud if you have it installed.  e.g.
+        `gcloud compute firewall-rules create ellis --allow tcp:30080`
+    - The Ellis provisioning interface can then be accessed on http:<IP address of any Kubernetes node>:30080

-  - In cases where you cannot configure direct connectivity to your pod addresses, you need to specifically expose the Bono and Ellis services.
-Ellis is relatively simple, but Bono is more challenging to expose due to the following requirements:
+  - Bono is more challenging to expose due to the following requirements:
     - Each Bono pod must be configured with an externally routable IP address by which that specific pod can be uniquely accessed.
 Bono will record-route itself in SIP messages using this IP and susbequent SIP messages to that IP address must be guaranteed to hit the same Bono instance.
     - Port 5060 in the Bono pod must be accessible via port 5060 on the external IP address.
 It is not possible to e.g. NAT port 5060 in the pod to port 30060 on the external IP.
 This is because Bono always record-route's itself in SIP messages as <PUBLIC_IP>:5060.

-  - To expose Bono, you can use a LoadBalancer (assuming platform support), with a statically assigned external IP address.
+  - On e.g. GKE the easiest solution is to use a LoadBalancer with a statically assigned external IP address.
 This brings in the following limitations:
     - you can only have a single Bono instance (as subsequent SIP requests in a session must be guaranteed to be routed back to the same Bono instance so you cannot have the load balancer balance across multiple Bonos)
     - the deployment can only support SIP over UDP or SIP over TCP (not both simultaneously) as Bono cannot have separate external IP addresses for each of UDP and TCP, and a single Kubernetes LoadBalancer service can't support multiple protocols.
 By default bono-svc.yaml is configured to expose SIP over TCP.